-- Students will be able to identify the values of cotangent, secant and cosecant for various values of θ from the unit circle. - Students will understand the correspondence of the graphs of cotangent, secant and cosecant to the unit circle. - Students will be able to identify and explain features of the graphs of cotangent, secant, and cosecant, particularly locations where the functions are undefined, or where they have intercepts.
+- Students will identify the values of cotangent, secant and cosecant for various values of θ from the unit circle. - Students will understand the correspondence of the graphs of cotangent, secant and cosecant to the unit circle. - Students will identify and explain features of the graphs of cotangent, secant, and cosecant, where the functions are undefined, or where they have intercepts. - Students will use appropriate tools strategically (CCSS Mathematical Practice). - Students will look for and make use of structure (CCSS Mathematical Practice).